0xADE1A1DE/USB-Injection/README.md

 Viewing the complete hierarchy of USB devices connected to your computer, along with their descriptor sets, will help confirm the platform is working.
 This is also good for general awareness - you might find some interesting things too e.g. your fixed webcam actually connected as a USB device.

 #### Windows:
-While Device Manager can be used to show connected devices, there are other tools which better visualisation.
+While Device Manager can be used to show connected devices, there are other tools which provide better visualisation.
 We highly recommend [USB Device Tree Viewer](https://www.uwe-sieber.de/usbtreeview_e.html) by Uwe Sieber.

 #### Linux: